Dental Sedation Courses

 Learn how to safely deliver Propofol & Remifentanil to provide minimal to moderate sedation guided by Bispectral (BIS) monitoring.
 MORE ▾

-Monitoring the Sedated Patient Course banner
+Sedation 101 Monitoring the Sedated Patient banner

-Monitoring the Sedated Patient Course
+Sedation 101: Monitoring the Sedated Patient Course

 Gain certified competency to monitor sedated patients